 - The performance of your company.
 Your business should be stable.
 If your company has been losing money, then the lender will be less likely to approve you for funding.

 The SBA 7(a) loan can sometimes be used for acquisition funding.
 This can be an ideal solution for eligible companies because SBA loans tend to have lower interest rates.

 If you are thinking about applying for acquisition funding, you should apply as early as you can.
-The long wait time can be prohibitive to many types of investments, so it’s best to get the application in sooner rather than later.
-During the months it’ll likely take to get a decision from the provider, you may need to investigate alternative funding sources that can get you the money faster.
+The long wait time can be prohibitive to many types of investments, so it’s best to submit the application sooner rather than later.
+During the months it will likely take to get a decision from the provider, you may need to investigate alternative funding sources that can get you the money faster.